fschuindt/blog/_posts/2019-10-04-linkerd-service-mesh-cpu-footprint-on-kubernetes.md

 ## My reports on memory usage

 This Kubernetes cluster is basically running a dozen [BEAM](https://en.wikipedia.org/wiki/BEAM_(Erlang_virtual_machine)) instances in production (we're running a few Elixir APIs).
 That makes my reports on memory kinda useless due to the way that the BEAM manages its memory.
-At the end of the day, the memory usage of my containers is tightly related with how long it's running.
+At the end of the day, the memory usage of my containers is tightly related with how long they're running.

 But if you want to see them anyway, here they are: